-Is This The Electric Vehicle Filling Station of the Future?
+Is This the Electric Vehicle Filling Station of the Future?

 Simplicity is key for the EV mass market

-As it looks to roll out the network, Harper said the goal is to target the mass-market mainstream.
+As the company looks to roll out the network, Harper said the goal is to target the mass-market mainstream.

-“We focus on the 99, or 98 percent of people who haven't switched to electric cars yet,” said Harper, a veteran of the U.K.’s solar boom years.
-Gridserve has a strong mission-focus to “move the needle on climate change,” so giving confidence to those people hesitant about going electric is a priority.
+“We focus on the 99 or 98 percent of people who haven't switched to electric cars yet,” said Harper, a veteran of the U.K.’s solar boom years.
+Gridserve has a strong mission focus to “move the needle on climate change,” so giving confidence to those people hesitant about going electric is a priority.

 A more or less industry-low charging rate of £0.24 ($0.32) per kilowatt-hour backs that up.
 That equates to about £10 to charge an EV battery from 20 percent to 80 percent, according to Gridserve.

 Gridserve is also launching an EV leasing business, it announced today, again bringing these notions of simplicity and low cost into play.
-EV’s have better lifetime costs because of the absence of fuel.
+EVs have lower lifetime costs because of the absence of fuel.
 The simplest way to lay that bare for consumers is a vehicle lease that includes free charging.

-Gridserve is demonstrating the improvement with a worked example of two comparable Mercedes.
-The electric leases come in about £15 cheaper per month up front.
+Gridserve is demonstrating the improvement with a hypothetical example of two comparable Mercedes.
+The electric leases come in about £15 cheaper per month upfront.
 But when you add fuel costs in, the difference is £177 per month.
 That’s a simple apples-to-apples comparison and a powerful tool to share with consumers.

 Abhishek Sampat is a principal analyst for EVs and electricity at the consultancy firm Delta EE.
-He also worked for ten years at automaker Jaguar Landrover with an e-mobility focus.
+He also worked for 10 years at automaker Jaguar Land Rover with an e-mobility focus.
 He expects a lot of Gridserve’s initial customers to be early adopters.

-Harper said the environment they are looking to replicate is that of an Apple Store, a cool place to hangout with like-minded folks with access to expertise and the technology itself.
+Harper said the environment they are looking to replicate is that of an Apple Store, a cool place to hang out with like-minded folks with access to expertise and the technology itself.

 In that atmosphere, Sampat told GTM, early adopters could well take up a fresh lease with all-in charging.
-He likened the concept to a mobile phone contract, with fixes monthly payments for unlimited minutes, texts and data.
+He likened the concept to a mobile phone contract, with fixed monthly payments for unlimited minutes, texts and data.
 Any additional charges will be exceptional ones.

 Inside, the company is aiming for an Apple Store-like experience for EVs.
 (Credit: Gridserve)

-Electric charging networks: legacy versus greenfield
+Electric charging networks: Legacy versus greenfield

-In addition to the 100 Electric Forecourts, Gridserve will also roll out Electric Hubs, clusters of 6-12 chargers on sites where the other services such as retail are already in place.
+In addition to the 100 Electric Forecourts, Gridserve will also roll out Electric Hubs, clusters of six to 12 chargers on sites where the other services such as retail are already in place.

 Gridserve is not the only player going after the public charging market, of course.
-Utilities like EDF are investing heavily, as are oil majors like Total and BP, which are mainstays of the existing petrol station market.
+Utilities including EDF are investing heavily, as are oil majors Total and BP, which are mainstays of the existing filling station market.

 Sampat acknowledges that legacy players have the advantage of existing, visible and well-known locations.
 On the other hand, there are advantages to developing greenfield sites like Gridserve’s.